pierrebai/resto/README.md

 Resto is the REST API helper.
 Its source code is found in the file `src/integration-tests/resto.py`.
 The bulk of its funcitonality is in the `Expected` class.

-The class constructor takes many pparameters.
+The class constructor takes many parameters.
 They can be divided in two categories: input and output.

 The input parameters are: